 Donna’s adventures have been many – whether on board Air Force One, in the field with Navy explosive specialists or aboard a Coast Guard tall ship.
 You can read about some of these amazing and memorable experiences on the blog section of this website.

 Donna is a veteran of the U.S. Navy – she worked in secure communications.
 While working at a Navy facility on a NATO base (Headquarters Allied Forces Southern Europe, Naples, Italy), Donna began utilizing her photography and journalism skills for the U.S. Navy.
 She’d also help write speeches for high ranking Naval officers.

 Donna started Annapolis Creative in the summer of 2014 to offer her expertise in visual and editorial story-telling services to others, with a specialty in social media.
 This came right after coordinating an extremely successful social media /media / PR project for a non-profit which took a group of 50 students and had them build a tiny house in 15 days.
 The project received global media attention.

 Donna is currently working at WNAV in Annapolis.
-She is a news anchor, social media editor, photojournalist and host of the 1430 Connection, a weekly talk show.
+She is a multimedia journalist for the station, social media editor and host of the 1430 Connection, a weekly talk show.

-Donna is a breast cancer survivor and often talks about a problem afflicting many, including her – mastectomy nerve damage, which can cause permanent, debilitating pain.
+Donna is a breast cancer survivor.
+She often writes and speaks about a problem afflicting many, including her – mastectomy nerve damage, which can cause permanent, debilitating pain.